sargapman/Walk2Draw/README.md

 ### Chapter 2 Exercises
 1. Add error handling to the code.
 For example you could present an alert to the users in case they don’t authorize the use of the device location.
+2. Change the code so the user can "lift" the "pencil" and continue the drawing at another place.